reflectoring/reflectoring.github.io/content/blog/2022/2022-10-04-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 ---
 title: "Test and Automate Features behind the Flags using Cypress Tests"
 categories: ["Node"]
-date: 2022-08-03 00:00:00 +1100
+date: 2022-10-04 00:00:00 +1100
-modified: 2022-08-03 00:00:00 +1100
+modified: 2022-10-04 00:00:00 +1100
 authors: [arpendu]
 excerpt: "A complete walkthrough to define sample unit or automated tests in React UI using Cypress tests to test features behind feature flags using LaunchDarkly."
 image: images/stock/0104-on-off-1200x628-branded.jpg
 url: nodejs-feature-flag-launchdarkly-react-cypress
 ---

-Development teams can deliver value to consumers much more quickly and with far less risk; thanks to *featuring flag-driven development*.
+Development teams, nowadays, can deliver quick value to consumers with far less risk with the help of *feature flag-driven development*.
 However, it also makes testing more complicated in the long run.
-In this article, we'll talk about some of the difficulties testing presents in the age of feature flags and offer some suggestions on how to overcome them.
+So in this article, we'll talk about some of the difficulties that testing presents in the age of feature flags and offer some suggestions on how to overcome them.

 We will outline five different sorts of tests that could be included in our testing plan in order to help structure the discussion:

 - **Unit Tests:** Testing separate functions with *unit* tests.
-- **Integration Tests:** Verifying how different modules or functions work together.
+- **Integration Tests:** Verifying how different modules work together.
 - **End-to-End Tests:** *End-to-end* tests, also known as *functional* tests, examine how a real user might navigate our website.
-- **Quality Assurance (QA) Testing:** Testing to ensure that functionality satisfies requirements is termed *quality assurance (QA)* testing.
+- **Quality Assurance (QA) Testing:** Testing procedure that ensures functionality satisfies requirement is termed as *quality assurance (QA)* testing.
-- **User Acceptance Testing (UAT):** Testing to get stakeholders' approval that the functionality satisfies specifications.
+- **User Acceptance Testing (UAT):** Testing procedure to get stakeholders' approval that the functionality satisfies specifications.

-The *Continuous Integration (CI)* approach typically includes the automatic execution of the first three test types.
-A specialist QA team may occasionally carry out QA testing, which can include both human and automated tests.
-The first four test types aid in determining whether anything was built correctly, whereas UAT aids in determining whether something was built correctly.
+The first three test types defined above are often executed automatically when using the *Continuous Integration (CI)* technique.
+QA testing, which can involve both manual and automated tests, may occasionally be performed by a specialised QA team.
+While the first four test types help determine whether anything was built correctly, UAT helps to determine if the product is acceptable and fit for the purpose.

 {{% github "https://github.com/thombergs/code-examples/tree/master/nodejs/react-cypress-launchdarkly-feature-flag-test" %}}